Have you ever dreamed of growing a pack of pitcher plants, a settlement of sundews, or a colony of Venus flytraps?

 Forming a pitfall trap in its pitcher-shaped leaves, the pitcher plant attracts its prey with a line of glands that secrete appetizing nectar.

 This trail of deliciousness leads each insect down into the smooth throat of the pitcher, resulting in the bug slipping and falling into a digestive-enzyme-filled pool of death.
-The lid-shaped leaf on top of the pitcher closes shut, trapping the catch.

 Species commonly known as pitcher plants are those in the Nepenthes, Sarracenia, Heliamphora, and Darlingtonia genera.